intel/libvpl/CONTRIBUTING.md

 Before submitting your pull requests, please do the following:

 - Make sure your changes are consistent with the [philosophy for contribution](#philosophy-for-contribution).

 - Make sure the correct license is included at the top of new files.

 - Make sure your commits follow the correct
   [commit message style](#commit-message-style).

+- Make sure to perform [automated style checking](#automated-style-checking).

 - Make sure to [sign your work](#sign-your-work).